-11.0.10 Records of a plan of management if animals are excluded from pasture for more than 28 days (see also 7.5.3).
+11.0.11 Records of a plan of management if there is planned exclusion of animals from pasture for any length of time or emergency or other removal from pasture for more than 28 days (see also 7.5.3).

 Note: For new farmers entering the program a period of 12 months will be provided to put the program plan and documents in place.
-Please contact Animal Welfare Approved if you require assistance with this process.
+The Animal Welfare Approved consultancy team will be able to assist in this process.
 The Animal Welfare Approved program will also provide templates for record-keeping upon request.

 12.0.1 Efforts must be made to develop positive relationships between the farmer and animals through gentle handling.